sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 	-compress <$val> (Specify the hdf5 zlib compression level [0..9] or szip [even, 4..32] to be used on the output file.)

 	-separate_cells (Do not equivalence the nodes between adjacent unit cells.)
-	-help (Print this summary and exit)
+	-repeat <$val> (Each lattice entry will be used the specified number of times as will each row in the lattice (for debugging). `-repeat 2` would double the lattice.)
+	-skip <$val> (Skip the specified number of lattice entries and rows.
+For example, -skip 1 would read every other entry on the row and every other row. (for debugging)) -help (Print this summary and exit)
 	-version (Print version and exit)
 	-debug <$val> (debug level (values are or'd)